A+

 Welcome to our latest newsletter.

-Our Building Better Homes is ramping up to pressure the NSW Government to end housing discrimination in that state.
+The Building Better Homes Campaign is calling on the NSW Government to end housing discrimination against people with disability.

 The new campaign push is calling on the NSW Government to stop housing discrimination against people with disability and older people.

-The Summer Foundation this month launches our expanded co-design services.
+This month, the Summer Foundation launched our expanded co-design services.
 The expansion is a natural progression of our widely recognised excellence in bringing the voice of lived experience to our work.

 As we head into the last 6 months of the year it looks increasingly unlikely that the government will meet its target of having no people aged under 65 living in aged care by 2025.
-(Read more here)
+I’ve written more about this in my latest piece for The Conversation, you can read it here.

 There has been a welcome 31% decrease to 1,470 younger people living in aged care at the end of 2023.
-But this is largely due to people dying or ageing out of the YPIRAC cohort.
+But this is largely due to people dying or ageing out of the Younger People in Residential Aged Care (YPIRAC) cohort.

 It is also important to note that moving out of aged care does not guarantee better outcomes for younger people with disability.
+In 2023, 89 people moved out to group homes.
 We must work with the government and the sector to ensure better housing outcomes for people who need access to 24/7 support.

 We’ll be talking about this at our Annual Public Forum – Fulfilling the NDIS promise in housing and living: Innovation starts today – coming up on 17 October.
 Save the date!